March 03, 2020

 Read on to learn the positives, negatives, and suggestions for growth for each of Maxwell’s levels.

 I’m Matt ⚡, making encoro for 360° feedback.
-If you want to hear from your team how you’re doing as a leader, give it a try for free.
+Want to help your team hear how they’re progressing?
+Give it a try for free.